 One of the strongest flavors available in nature is anise.
-Anise plant (Pimpinella anisum) is a Southern European and Mediterranean herb whose taste is reminiscent of licorice.
-The plant is attractive with lacey leaves and a profusion of white flowers and grows as a bushy ornamental herb.
+Anise plant (Pimpinella anisum) is a Southern European and Mediterranean herb with a flavor reminiscent of licorice.
+The plant is attractive with lacy leaves and a profusion of white flowers and grows as a bushy ornamental herb.
 Growing anise in the herb garden provides a ready source of the seed for curries, baking and flavoring liqueurs.

 What is Anise Plant?

 Anise flowers are born in umbels like Queen Anne’s Lace.
 The seeds are the useful part of the plant and resemble caraway or carrot seeds.
-It is easy to grow anise and the feathery leaves are born on slightly purple stems.
-The plant will grow just under 2 feet tall and requires a warm growing season of at least 120 days.
+It’s easy to grow anise and the feathery leaves are borne on slightly purple stems.
+The plant, which grows just under 2 feet (60 cm.) tall, requires a warm growing season of at least 120 days.

 Anise is widely cultivated in many European and Asian countries but has not been an important crop in the United States.
-Due to its delightful appearance and fragrance there are now many U.S. gardeners who grow anise.
+Due to its delightful appearance and fragrance, there are now many gardeners who grow anise.

 Anise requires a fairly alkaline soil pH of 6.3 to 7.0.
-Anise plants need full sun and well drained soils.
-Directly sow the seed into a prepared seed bed that is free of weeds, roots and other debris.
-Growing anise needs constant water until the plants are established and then can tolerate dry to drought periods.
+Anise plants need full sun and well-drained soil.
+Directly sow the seed into a prepared seed bed that is free of weeds, roots, and other debris.
+Growing anise needs regular water until the plants are established and then can tolerate periods of drought.

-Anise plant may be harvested in August to September when the flowers become the fruit or seeds.
+Anise plant may be harvested in August to September when the flowers go to seed.
 Save the seed heads in a paper bag until they dry enough for the seed to fall out of the old flowers.
-Keep the seed in a cool dark location until spring sowing.
+Keep the seeds in a cool dark location until spring sowing.

 How to Plant Anise

 Anise seeds are small and are easier to sow with a seed syringe for indoor planting or mixed in sand for outside planting.
 Temperature of the soil is an important consideration for how to plant anise.
-Soils should be workable and 60 F. for best germination.
-Space the seeds in rows 2 to 3 feet apart at a rate of 12 per foot.
-Plant the seed ½ inch deep in well cultivated soils.
+Soil should be workable and 60 F./15 C. for best germination.
+Space the seeds in rows 2 to 3 feet (1 m.) apart at a rate of 12 seeds per foot (30 cm.).
+Plant the seed ½ inch (1.25 cm.) deep in well cultivated soils.